niktin06sash/VoidLink/README.md

 This creates a config directory in `$HOME/.voidlink` by default, together with keys and the rendezvous secret.
 It also generates a default split-route list in `default.lst` inside the same config directory, which is used by `route-split` mode.
+The config directory is restricted to the owner (`0700`), and private identity keys use `0600` permissions.
+Existing installations are migrated to these permissions when the config and key are loaded.

 If you want to use a different config directory, add `--config <path>` to every command: